mateouma/mateouma/README.md

-Hi, I’m Mateo (@mateouma) and I am an aspiring neuroscientist studying statistics at UCLA!
+Hi, I’m Mateo (@mateouma) and I am an aspiring neuroscientist studying statistics, data science, and mathematical neuroscience at UCLA!

 <!---
 mateouma/mateouma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.